Convention Awards

 The Ada A. Norton Award honors an alumna who, through longevity, has demonstrated outstanding service to the Sorority in an effective, creative, and dedicated manner.

-Learn more about Katherine
+Learn more about Melissa

 Individual Awards